TL;DR

 Best for: Midmarket and enterprise engineering teams building long-term LatAm capacity with full operational support.

-Recruiters are former psychologists trained to evaluate communication, collaboration, and long-term fit.
+Recruiters are former psychologists trained to evaluate communication, collaboration, and long-term fit alongside technical ability.
 Vetting starts within 24 hours of engagement.
-The full recruitment cycle typically takes 4 to 6 weeks.
+The full recruitment cycle typically takes 4–6 weeks.

-- Psychologist-trained recruiters evaluate communication and collaboration fit alongside technical ability.
+- Psychologist-trained recruiters evaluate communication and collaboration fit alongside technical ability

-- Performance Coaches (10+ years) provide ongoing engineering management support after placement.
+- Performance Coaches (10+ years) provide ongoing engineering management support after placement

-- 10 LatAm offices create local community, workspace, and infrastructure.
+- 10 LatAm offices create local community, workspace, and infrastructure

-- Not built for one-off hires; the model works best for sustained capacity over multiple quarters.
+- Not built for one-off hires; the model works best for sustained capacity over multiple quarters

 Evaluation questions to ask Howdy: